 If you are an international student, you may not be familiar with the application process for American colleges, including MIT.
 This is a quick overview to help you understand how applying to an American school like MIT works.
-Some of the information in here is also true for American colleges other than MIT, but you should make sure to check with other schools before applying since we can’t speak for them!
+Some of the information in here is also true for American colleges other than MIT, but you should make sure to check with other schools before applying.

 In addition to this page, there are several organizations that will help you learn how to apply to American universities, including MIT.
 We particularly recommend Education USA, especially their helpful 5 Steps to U.S. Study and local advising centers.